sanafathimasana/House-Price-Prediction/README.md

-# 🏠 House Price Prediction using Machine Learning
+# 🏠 House Price Prediction using Linear Regression

-A Machine Learning project that predicts house prices using **Linear Regression**.
-This project demonstrates data preprocessing, exploratory data analysis (EDA), model training, evaluation, and prediction.
+A simple Machine Learning project that predicts house prices based on **Area** and **Number of Bedrooms** using **Linear Regression**.

 ---

 ## 📌 Project Overview

-The objective of this project is to predict house prices based on different house features using a Linear Regression model.

-### Project Steps
+This project demonstrates the basic Machine Learning workflow:

-- Import dataset
+- Creating a dataset using Pandas
-- Data cleaning
-- Exploratory Data Analysis (EDA)
-- Feature selection
-- Train-test split
-- Model training
+- Splitting data into training and testing sets
-- Model evaluation
-- House price prediction
+- Training a Linear Regression model
+- Making predictions on new data

 ---